Grade Forgiveness Policy

 - Courses with the same rubric and number, but substantially different content, are not eligible for grade forgiveness.

-- Courses for which incomplete grades have been awarded are not eligible for grade forgiveness.
+- Courses for which incomplete grades have been awarded are not eligible for grade forgiveness or omission.

 - Grade forgiveness does not result in recalculation of a student’s academic standing (i.e., academic probation or suspension) or academic honors (i.e., honor roll or President’s honor list) for any previous semester or term nor does it result in a refund of tuition and fees.